witnessmenow/ESP32-Cheap-Yellow-Display/SETUP.md

 The CYD can work with a selection of different libraries, but the main one this repo will focus on is [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) as it is a fairly popular library for working with these types of dsiplays and there are lots of examples.

-This can be installed from the library manager by searching for "TFT_eSPI"
+This can be installed from the library manager by searching for "TFT_eSPI".

+ > Note: After install of the library, copy the file [User_Setup.h](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/DisplayConfig/User_Setup.h) to the `libraries\TFT_eSPI` Arduino folder.
+This sets up the library for use with this display.

 ### Examples